tillbiskup/cwepr/docs/roadmap.rst

   * Much more explanations
   * Metadata in Dataset (links)

-* Metadata: Revise paramters step count, step with and sweep width!
+* Metadata: Revise parameters step count, step with and sweep width!

 * Use cases